 Remediation.
 Remediation is an attempt to help the student overcome their Auditory Processing Disorder.
 It almost always involves nuero-development.
 The goal is to change the student's brain structure so that they no longer have the problem and can process information received through auditory channels.
 It is an attempt to reach normal auditory processing.
 This will allow them to compete more effectively with their peers.

 Remediation should be individualized because each person with an Auditory Processing Disorder is different.
 One of the most popular types of remediation for individuals with frequency sensitivities and other auditory problems is the implementation of the Tomatis Method.
 Tomatis was a physician who developed a technique to help individuals suffering from attention problems, emotional problems, and auditory processing problems that were considered to be connected with the sense of hearing.
-Lollipop and Solisten are two examples of interventions that use the Tomatis Method.
+Information about how to find a practitioner of the Tomatis method can be found at this link.
 Another similar type of intervention is called Auditory Integration Training (AIT).
 These techniques involve considerable expense and may not generate the results hoped for in children with many types of auditory processing disorders.
 Buyers beware and become informed when considering using these techniques.

 A popular program to help children read better is Fast Forword.
 It helps remedicate children who have problems with discrimination of phonemes as well as other problems related to reading.
 It is usually provided in a school environment.
 It is certainly neurodevelopment.

 Other programs to help develop reading in children include: Lexia Learning, Teach Your Monster to Read, and Gemm Learning.
 Teach Your Monster to read is available as an app through any app store.
 The information provided by a good assessment may help you decide if one of these programs may be helpful.
 As with any other neurodevelopmental intervention, these systems should be used often (e.g., daily) to obtain the maximum benefit.